bard/redux-agent/README.md

 # Redux Agent

-In the field of UI engineering, React gave us a way of describing the interface and letting the machine worry about how to draw it.
-It's a simple and powerful model, however it stops at visual I/O. Network requests and other non-visual I/O are usually performed in thunks/sagas/epics (scattering logic across middlewares and reducers) or from UI components (coupling them to remote APIs).
+In UI development, React lets you describe the interface and have the machine worry about drawing it.
+A simple and powerful model which unfortunately stops at visual I/O. Non-visual I/O such as network requests is usually done in thunks/sagas/epics (scattering logic across middlewares and reducers) or in UI components (coupling them to remote APIs).

-**Redux Agent applies React's model to non-visual I/O**: describe a network request, a storage operation, a websocket message, etc., and let the runtime worry about performing it.
-Logic stays in the reducer, components stay decoupled, and it's easy to see what state triggers which effect.
+**Redux Agent extends React's model to non-visual I/O**: describe a network request, a storage operation, a websocket message, ... and let the machine worry about performing it.
+Logic stays in the reducer, components stay lightweight, and it's easy to see what state triggers which effect.

-Redux Agent doesn't introduce middleware or store enhancers, doesn't modify Redux APIs, and doesn't involve exotic concepts.
-It has only one basic abstraction (the "task") and works with any UI runtime.
-An HTTP request is as simple as:
+Redux Agent doesn't introduce middlewares, doesn't modify existing APIs, and doesn't involve exotic concepts; it has only one basic abstraction (the "task") and is UI agnostic.
+Sending an HTTP request is as simple as:

 ```js
 import { addTask } from 'redux-agent'